Typeform/kube-node-cloudwatch/README.md

-This docker container sends to CloudWatch metrics about a Kubernetes node CPU and memory allocation.
+This docker container sends to CloudWatch metrics about Kubernetes nodes CPU and memory allocation.

 ## Files
 - **kubernetes.yaml**: code to launch this container as a DaemonSet in Kubernetes.